Davidwk123/Mario-Long-Jump/README.md

 Used Unreal Engine's third person project framework.

 Used delgoodie's Character Movement Component series as a guide to implement the custom crouch/long jump fuctionality: https://www.youtube.com/playlist?list=PLXJlkahwiwPmeABEhjwIALvxRSZkzoQpk

+Download on itch.io to play: https://davidwk1738.itch.io/mario-long-jump

+I did not create the game assets.
+The Game asset credits are listed on the itch.io link